deeprob/16p12_WGS_project/0_preprocess/README.md

 *8.1_str_filter.py*: Filter the 100% overlap calls for those with a breakpoint in an STR

 ##### Small Call Merge
+*1_separate_by_sample.sh*: Separate CNV calls by sample for merging

+*1.1_separate_lumpy.sh*: Separate CNV calls by sample for merging

+*2_get_samples.sh*: Get sample names from log files

+*3_recip_overlap.sh*: Merge calls across individuals using 50% reciprocal overlap

+*4_combine_calls.sh*: Combine calls from all 3 callers into one file for each person

+*5_merge_calls.py*: For each person, merge calls from all 3 callers into a combined callset

+*5.1_merge_calls.sh*: For each person, merge calls from all 3 callers into a combined callset

+*6_combine_samples.sh*: Combine all the files into one for the cohort

+*7_type_split.py*: Split CNVs into Dels and Dups for easy frequency filtering

+*8_rarity_annot.sh*: Annotate cohort frequency for DELs and DUPs separately

+*9_intracohort_filter.py*: Remove samples with an inracohort frequency > 10

+*10_gnomadSV_anno.sh*: Annotate the gnomAD SV frequency

+*11_gnomadSV_filter.py*: Filter the calls using the gnomAD SV AF

+*12_combine_dels_dups.sh*: Combine deletion and duplication calls

+*13_samplot_spotcheck.sh*: Make graphs for 20 random plots and check

+*14_annotate_genes.py*: Annotate gencode genes

+*15_inheritance_lookup.sh*: Make an inheritance lookup table

+*16_inheritance.py*: Add CNV inheritance info

+*16.1_bgzip_outputs.sh*: bgzip and tabix index filtered Manta, Delly, CNVnator, and Lumpy outputs for inheritance checking

+*17_denovo_check.sh*: Manually check de novo calls

+*18_both_check.sh*: Manually check de novo calls

+*19_update_inheritance.py*: For de novo small CNVs, we decided to vizualize with samplot and only take calls that look real

+*20_separate_genes.py*: Separate calls into gene-level calls

+*21_annotate_genes.py*: Get LOEUF and OMIM annotations for genes

 ## STR call and annotation